atlanmod/algae/README.md

 ### Additional executions

-1. Many more Arduino models are available, and an other EEL model that estimates a Arduino Mini platform.
+1. Many more Arduino models are available, and an other algae model that estimates a Arduino Mini platform.
 They correspond to the usecases presented in the paper.
-2. Changing the EEL model can be done through `Energy > Estimation model > Load model`, and selecting the other EEL model.
+2. Changing the algae model can be done through `Energy > Estimation model > Load model`, and selecting the other algae model.
 3. Some Arduino models require external inputs.
 These are defined in the event addon.
 Thus, running the `waitForIRBlueLed.arduino` model requires to check the `Event addon` in the Engine addon tab, along with the `Energy estimation`.

 ## Video guide